Canadian Football League: Regular season

 The most popular featured week in the CFL season is the Labour Day Classic, played over the course of the Labour Day weekend, where the matchups feature the first half of home-and-home series between the traditional geographic rivalries of Toronto–Hamilton (a rivalry which began in 1873), Edmonton–Calgary (see Battle of Alberta), Winnipeg–Saskatchewan, and Ottawa–Montreal.
 In years that Ottawa or Montreal were not in the league, BC played against one of these teams.
 The following week's rematch of these games is a popular event as well, especially in recent years, where the rematch of the Saskatchewan–Winnipeg game has been dubbed the Banjo Bowl.

-Other features of the regular season schedule are the Hall of Fame Game and the Thanksgiving Day Classic, the doubleheader held on Thanksgiving where the match ups usually do not feature traditional rivalries.
+Other features of the regular season schedule are the Hall of Fame Game and the Thanksgiving Day Classic, the one or two games held on Thanksgiving where the match ups usually do not feature traditional rivalries.
 From 2010 to 2013, a neutral site regular season game was played in Moncton under the name Touchdown Atlantic.
+The neutral site games returned in 2019 and were also played in 2022, 2023, and 2024.

 The league awards points based on regular season results (much like in most ice hockey leagues, but unlike the NFL, which strictly uses winning percentages to determine their standings; two points are awarded for a win, one for a tie and none for a loss).
 As of the 2021 season, in the event two or more teams in a division finish the season with the same number of points, the tie is broken based on the following criteria (in descending order), with coin tosses used if all such tie-breaker steps fail: